FAQs about Through the Roof

 The Bible tells a story of four men who took a paralysed man to Jesus.
 They couldn’t get in the room and lowered him through the roof.
 It was the partnership between disabled and non-disabled people that made it possible for that man to meet Jesus.
 Through the Roof seeks to work in partnership with disabled and non-disabled people to make the Gospel accessible.

-How do I get someone for my church / group who can tell me about the work of Through the Roof, Wheels for the World, Churches Inc and Disabled Christians Fellowship?
+How do I get someone for my church / group who can tell me about the work of Through the Roof, Wheels for the World, Roofbreakers and Disabled Christians Fellowship?

 Is Through the Roof attached to any religious group or denomination?